ryrob30/mobile-services.en/help/ios/acquisition-main/tracking-deep-links/tracking-deep-links.md

 ---
 description: You can use this information to track deep and deferred deep links in your mobile apps by using the Adobe Mobile iOS SDK.
 seo-description: You can use this information to track deep and deferred deep links in your mobile apps by using the Adobe Mobile iOS SDK.
-seo-title: Tracking Deep Links
+seo-title: Tracking deep links
 solution: Marketing Cloud,Analytics
-title: Tracking Deep Links
+title: Tracking deep links
 uuid: 08dc2820-7fd3-419f-ac2d-dcf12532578a
 ---